Why flood Insurance coverage can save you even if you’re not at high risk.

-Flood insurance is not included in homeowners insurance and must be purchased as a separate policy issued by the National Flood Insurance Program (NFIP) administered by FEMA.
-In addition, more and more private insurance companies are beginning to offer standalone flood policies.
+Flood insurance for building coverage and water damage to your personal property is not included in homeowners insurance but is a separate policy issued by the National Flood Insurance Program (NFIP).
+Also, some private insurance companies offer flood policies.

-For many homeowners, Comma is able to provide you with both FEMA and private options for flood insurance.
-Since FEMA policies are offered under a federal government program, pricing has been standardized, whereas pricing on private options varies by carrier.
+Most independent insurance agents (like Comma Insurance) can provide you with a quote for flood insurance.
+Since policies are offered under a federal government program, pricing has been standardized.

 NFIP flood policies offer:

 - Replacement cost coverage for structures up to $250,000, which pays to rebuild your home.

 - Actual cash value coverage up to $100,000 for personal possessions.

 If your home or possessions are valued above those limits, your Comma Insurance agent can provide you with insurance quotes for additional coverage from private insurance carriers.

 One thing to keep in mind about flood insurance: there is a 30 day waiting period from the time you apply for flood insurance until coverage takes effect, except in the event of a new home purchase.